 A Dynamic Structural Analysis is Required

-It is a critical method for ensuring a safe flight for not only the rocket launch vehicle but also any payload that it carries to orbit.
+It is a critical method for ensuring the safe flight of the rocket launch vehicle and any payload it carries to orbit.

 Wind-Tunnel Model

-Examining aerodynamics at these speeds is necessary to understanding the structural interaction to the flow field around the rocket and determining loads on the flight vehicle.
+Examining aerodynamics at these speeds is necessary to understand the structural interaction with the flow field around the rocket and to determine the loads on the flight vehicle.

 During pre-launch, launch, and boost, the Apollo Saturn V loads are directly related to the loading environment of the entire space vehicle.

-The picture below shows A 1/20 scale model of the Saturn launch vehicle is adjusted by D.W.
+The picture below shows a 1/20 scale model of the Saturn launch vehicle adjusted by D.W.
 Radford prior to testing in the 16-foot transonic wind tunnel at Arnold Air Force Base.
 This particular test measured base heating during the Saturn V rocket launch.

 If you look at the picture below, you can see a shadowgram taken during a free-flight reentry test.
 The shockwave generated as a scale model of the Apollo capsule travels in the normal reentry flight position.